makeup-js/makeup-expander/README.md

 ## Params

 * `el`: the root widget el
+* `options.alwaysDoFocusManagement`: honour `focusManagement` setting even when non-keyboard device is used (default: false)
 * `options.autoCollapse`: applies a collapse behavior (`collapseOnClick`, `collapseOnFocusOut`, `collapseOnMouseOut`) based on expand behaviour (default: false)
 * `options.collapseOnClickOut`: whether the content should collapse when clicking outside of content (default: false)
 * `options.collapseOnFocusOut`: whether the content should collapse when focus leaves the content (default: false)